Jamm3rz/Jamm3rz/README.md

-- 👋 Hi, I’m Aiden
+# James Harrison
-- 👀 I’m interested in developing my Programming skills.
+** Python programmer & data lover **

-- 🌱 I’m currently developing my python skills.
+  Hi I’m James, I'm 19 and i'm aiming to develop my skills in programming and data science.
+I am ready to work on any project presented to me.
+However I especially love automating things!

-- 📫 You can reach me as ghostx._. on discord.
+- 📫 You can reach me as ghostx._. on discord!